 e.
-Employees who are [not covered by] exempt from the overtime requirements of New York state law or regulations, including the wage orders promulgated by the New York commissioner of labor pursuant to article 19 or 19-A of the labor law, shall be assumed to work forty hours in each work week for purposes of safe/sick time accrual unless their regular work week is less than forty hours, in which case [sick] safe/sick time accrues based upon that regular work week.
+Employees who are exempt from the overtime requirements of New York state law or regulations, including the wage orders promulgated by the New York commissioner of labor pursuant to article 19 or 19-A of the labor law, shall be assumed to work forty hours in each work week for purposes of safe/sick time and personal time accrual unless their regular work week is less than forty hours, in which case [safe/sick] time accrues based upon that regular work week.

 f.
-The provisions of this chapter do not apply to (i) work study programs under 42 U.S.C. section 2753, (ii) employees for the hours worked and compensated by or through qualified scholarships as defined in 26 U.S.C. section 117, (iii) independent contractors who do not meet the definition of employee under subdivision 2 of section 190 of the labor law, and (iv) hourly professional employees.
+The provisions of this chapter do not apply to (i) work study programs under 42 U.S.C. section 2753, (ii) employees for the hours worked and compensated by or through qualified scholarships as defined in 26 U.S.C. section 117, (iii) independent contractors who do not meet the definition of employee under section 190 (2) of the labor law, and (iv) [hourly professional employees] exempt licensed providers of education related services.

 g.
-Employees shall determine how much [earned] accrued safe/sick time they need to use, provided that employers may set a reasonable minimum increment for the use of safe/sick time which shall not [to] exceed four hours per day.
+Employees shall determine how much accrued safe/sick time or personal time they need to use, provided that employers may set a reasonable minimum increment for the use of [safe/sick] such time which shall not exceed four hours per day.

 h.
-[Except for domestic workers,] For employees of employers with ninety-nine or fewer employees, up to forty hours of unused safe/sick time as provided pursuant to this chapter shall be carried over to the following calendar year, and for employees of employers with one hundred or more employees, up to fifty-six hours of unused safe/sick time as provided pursuant to this chapter shall be carried over to the following calendar year; provided that no employer with ninety-nine or fewer employees shall be required to (i) allow the use of more than forty hours of safe/sick time in a calendar year or (ii) carry over unused paid safe/sick time if the employee is paid for any unused safe/sick time at the end of the calendar year in which such time is accrued and the employer provides the employee with an amount of paid safe/sick time that meets or exceeds the requirements of this chapter for such employee for the immediately subsequent calendar year on the first day of such year; and further provided that no employer with one hundred or more employees shall be required to (i) allow the use of more than fifty-six hours of safe/sick time in a calendar year or (ii) carry over unused paid safe/sick time if the employee is paid for any unused safe/sick time at the end of the calendar year or (ii) carry over unused paid safe/sick time if the employee is paid for any unused safe/sick time at the end of the calendar year in which such time is accrued and the employer provides the employee with an amount of paid safe/sick time that meets or exceeds the requirements of this chapter for such employee for the immediately subsequent calendar year on the first and paid safe/sick time if the employee is paid for any unused safe/sick time at the end of the calendar year in which such time is accrued and the employer provides the employee for the immediately subsequent calendar year on the first day of such year.
+For employees of employers with ninety-nine or fewer employees, up to forty hours of unused safe/sick time as provided pursuant to this chapter and up to eighty hours of unused personal time as provided pursuant to this chapter shall be carried over to the following calendar year, and for employees of employees with one hundred or more employees, up to fifty-six hours of unused safe/sick time as provided pursuant to this chapter shall be carried over to the following calendar year; provided that no employer with ninety-nine or fewer employees shall be required to (i) allow the use of more than forty hours of safe/sick time or more than eighty hours of personal time in a calendar year or (ii) carry over unused paid safe/sick time or personal time if the employee is paid for any unused safe/sick time or personal time at the end of the calendar year in which such time is accrued and the employer provides the employee with an amount of paid safe/sick time or personal time that meets or exceeds the requirements of this chapter for such employee for the immediately subsequent calendar year on the first day of such year; and further provided that no employer with one hundred or more employees shall be required to (i) allow the use of more than fifty-six hours of safe/sick time or more than eighty hours of personal time in a calendar year or (ii) carry over unused paid safe/sick time or personal time if the employee is paid for any unused safe/sick time or personal time at the end of the calendar year in which such time is accrued and the employer provides the employee with an amount of paid safe/sick time or personal time that meets or exceeds the requirements of this chapter for such employee for the immediately subsequent calendar year on the first day of such year.

 i.
-Nothing in this chapter shall be construed as requiring financial or other reimbursement to an employee from an employer upon the employee's termination, resignation, retirement, or other separation from employment for accrued [sick] safe/sick time that has not been used.
+Nothing in this chapter shall be construed as requiring financial or other reimbursement to an employee from an employer upon the employee's termination, resignation, retirement, or other separation from employment for accrued safe/sick time or personal time that has not been used.